sanowl/ALRIA/README.md

 ## 🤝 Contributing

-We welcome contributions!
+welcome contributions!
 Please follow these guidelines:

 1. **Fork the repository** and create a feature branch
 2. **Write tests** for new functionality